bamler-lab/bamler-lab.github.io/index.md

 ## Website Under Construction

 We're currently revamping our group website, so please don't get disturbed that some obvious parts are still missing.
+(Many thanks to my student [Alexander Conzelmann](people/alex_c) for setting up the initial framework for this website!)